-- 6.35.
-Credit ratings are obtained and monitored by the Fire & Rescue Authority's treasury advisers, who will notify changes in ratings as they occur.
-Where an entity has its credit rating downgraded so that it fails to meet the approved investment criteria then: - no new investments will be made, - any existing investments that can be recalled or sold at no cost will be, and
+- 6.36.
+Short and long-term credit ratings from the three main providers (Fitch Ratings, Moody's and Standard and Poor's) are obtained and monitored by the Fire & Rescue Authority's treasury advisers, who will notify changes in ratings as they occur.
+Where an entity has its credit rating downgraded so that it fails to meet the approved investment criteria then: - no new investments will be made,

-- full consideration will be given to the recall or sale of all other existing investments with the affected counterparty. - 6.36.
+- any existing investments that can be recalled or sold at no cost will be, and - full consideration will be given to the recall or sale of all other existing investments with the affected counterparty. - 6.37.
 Where a credit rating agency announces that a credit rating is on review for possible downgrade (also known as "negative watch") so that it may fall below the approved rating criteria, then only investments that can be withdrawn on the next working day will be made with that organisation until the outcome of the review is announced.
 This policy will not apply to negative outlooks, which indicate a long-term direction of travel rather than an imminent change of rating.